-- Spray the entire tree with Cloud Cover.
+- Spray the entire tree with Wilt Stop®.

 - Place tree indoors in the most well lighted, coolest area possible.

-- Do not place tree near a heater vent.
+- Do not place tree near a heater vent or fireplace.

 - Place a waterproof saucer or dish under the container in which the tree is planted to prevent staining the floor or carpet.

-- Each day, check the soil in the container for moisture.
+- Each day check the soil in the container for moisture.
 If the soil is moist do not water.
-If the top 2 inches of the soil is dry, water the tree until a small amount of water shows in the saucer.
+If the top two inches of the soil is dry, water the tree until a small amount of water shows in the saucer.